akhilrao/akhilrao.github.io/_posts/2016-06-29-au-water-trading-1-look-at-data.md

 | 2013 | 7288640.034            | 1915709.35              | 30058                       | 7636                         |
 | 2014 | 2975364.894            | 827862.547              | 15160                       | 2316                         |

-Note that I'm categorizing these by calendar year, not water year.
+Note that I'm aggregating these by calendar year, not water year.
 "ML" stands for megaliter (1 million liters).
 The 2014 data only goes till September, so the apparent dropoff in trading might be mostly truncated data.

 ### Pictures!